posit-dev/positron/positron/comms/README.md

 ### Step 1: Set Up Repositories

-The code generator presumes that you have the `amalthea` repository set up as a sibling folder to `positron`.
-If you haven't already, clone `amalthea` alongside Positron.
+The code generator presumes that you have the `ark` repository set up as a sibling folder to `positron`.
+If you haven't already, clone `ark` alongside Positron.

 The code generator also places files in `extensions/positron-python`.
-Prepare the `positron-python` submodule folder for changes by discarding local changes that might conflict and syncing the submodule to `main`.

 ### Step 2: Change the Contract